| English |

 |

-Development and styles of Japanese calligraphyThe calligraphy is unique fine arts of the East.
+The calligraphy is unique fine arts of the East.
 It has come to Japan from China approximately in V century A.D., and within centuries the skill of Chinese calligraphers was studied and improved by Japanese masters of calligraphy.
 The Japanese calligraphers have created some new styles of hieroglyphs writing, having greater expressiveness and emotionality:

 In the basis of Japan’s calligraphical styles is concept that the written text should give aesthetic pleasure.
 The visual perception of the text does not concede to perception of pictures and plays the important role in understanding of sense.
-For strengthening of the text emotional influence there were formed the forms of certain calligraphical writing for separate literary styles:

 Today this graceful style of the writing is used for record of ancient songs and verses.
 It represents aesthetic pleasure to a greater extent than a way of information transfer.
 Not everyone Japanese today can read such verses, not everyone calligrapher can write by this style, but everyone is capable to estimate beauty of the refined elegant lines.